petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/dynamic-data-lists/getting-started-with-dynamic-data-lists.md

 **Dynamic Data Lists:** Display a form based on a data definition.

 You can create one or multiple dynamic data lists from a single data definition.
 The user data entered for each dynamic data list is kept separate, even if the data definition is shared.
 For instance, you could use the example data definition above to create several dynamic data lists, and then place them anywhere you need to get feedback from users.
-Because each dynamic data list's form data is separate, you don't need to worry about trying to figure out which dynamic data list the user input came from.
+Because each dynamic data list's form data is separate, you don't need to try to figure out which dynamic data list the user input came from.

 Dynamic data lists are flexible.
 You don't have to restrict dynamic data lists to simple input.
 You could create something as complex as an entire data entry system for real estate listings, or any other simple list-based application you can dream up.